jtremback/FlyingFox/README.md

 Donations: 1GbpRPE83Vjg73KFvTVZ4EnS2qNkiLY5TT

+The goals of this project:
+Written as erlang OTP package
-This is a proof of stake blockchain written in elixir.
-The goal of this project is a simple smart-contracting blockchain in the truthcoin style http://www.truthcoin.info .
-FlyingFox lets you write your contract in any language, including  EVM, Spanish, Python, C, Chinese, and English
+This is a proof of stake blockchain using FlyingFox consensus. allows betting in any language, including  EVM, Spanish, Python, C, Chinese, and English.
+Uses channels for payments and for betting.
+Can connect channels to bet on things in common, to play a game like poker across a lightening channel connection.

 you need to install elixir to run this code http://elixir-lang.org/install.html